tomharrigan/voicewp/README.md

 ## Features

-Out of the box, a few different types of skills can be created:
+- 3 different types of skills can be created out of the box
 	- Flash Briefings, which deliver original content to users as part of their flash briefing.
 For more on Flash Briefings, [see here](https://developer.amazon.com/alexa-skills-kit/flash-briefing).
-- News.
-This makes the content/posts from your site accessible to users for consumption via Alexa.
+	- News : Allow users to listen to your content/posts
+		- Fully editable 'Welcome', 'Help', and 'Stop' messaging
+		- Presents users with a list of posts to select from
+		- Selected content/post is read in full
+		- Users can ask for content from a specific category/taxonomy
+		- Full SSML support within post content
+		- Full utterances/intent schema provided as starting point to easily copy/paste into theh Amazon Developer console
+		- Does your site use acronyms or other abbreviations?
+Settings screen provides an interface for defining items Alexa should pronounce a certain way (ex.
+A site may want all instances of 'DoT' within text to be read as 'Department of transportation' )
 	- Facts/Quotes - Create simple skills for delivering facts or quotes on your favorite topics.
 For example, 'Cat Facts', or 'Developer Quotes'.

-- list
-- list
-  - sublist
-  - sublist
-- list

 In addition, the plugin allows developers to create completely new types of skills via provided hooks, filters and functions.
 Documentation for this is outlined here.[link]